xma711/notebook/signal_processing/README.md

 -------------------------

 What is a complex signal in the first place?
-We can treat it as a signal with partialy real, and partially imaginary.
+We can treat it as a signal with partially real, and partially imaginary.
-Certainly one single complex signal does not exist in the real world, but the addition of multiple complex signal can be used to represent one real signal, as the imaginary parts can be clearly cancelled out in some ways.
+Certainly one single complex signal does not exist in the real world, but the addition of multiple complex signal can be used to represent one real signal, as the imaginary parts can be clearly canceled out in some ways.

-But why do we want to represent a real signal by the addtion of multiple complex signal?
+But why do we want to represent a real signal by the addition of multiple complex signal?
 Because complex signal is much easier to be handled mathematically.
 (e.g. complex number can be differentiated easily, and the output is of a similar form.)